 One of the questions we get asked regularly is how to get to Petra from Israel…so here’s our guide to popping into Jordan from Israel via Jerusalem, Tel Aviv, or Eilat.

-Petra, that magical collection of Nabatean ruins across the border in the Hashemite kingdom of Jordan, is a must-do side-trip when visiting Israel.
+Visiting Petra from Israel (Petra is, of course, that magical collection of Nabatean ruins across the border in the Hashemite kingdom of Jordan), is a must-do side-trip when visiting Israel.
 Many visitors to Israel often pop over to Petra for a day trip, and even many Israelis join them, as the Jordanians allow Israelis to pop across the border ever since the peace treaty signed back in 1994.

 This border crossing is located in the southern Jordan Valley and is some 57 km from Amman – and an hour away from Jerusalem, making it the most used crossing for many Petra visitors.
 The crossing is open Sun–Thurs 08:00 – 20:00 for arrivals and 8:00 to 14:00 for departures, and Fri-Sat 08:00 – 13:00.

 Note that visas must be arranged in advance and cannot be obtained at the border.
 Private cars and tour buses cannot cross – travelers must change vehicles upon crossing or use the other two border crossings.

 We’d seriously recommend heading to the Jordanian Embassy in Tel Aviv to sort yourself out a tourist visa (ensure you have a passport sized pic).
 Once you have the visa, head to Allenby/King Hussein Bridge which is close to Jerusalem (about an hour away).
 You could always stop by in the Holy City to see some of Jerusalem’s attractions before heading to Jordan.